Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 00.23.04 UTC
+- WIB: Jumat, 20 September 2024 01.31.15 UTC
-- WITA: Jumat, 20 September 2024 01.23.04 UTC
+- WITA: Jumat, 20 September 2024 02.31.15 UTC
-- WIT: Jumat, 20 September 2024 02.23.04 UTC
+- WIT: Jumat, 20 September 2024 03.31.15 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: nature
+Kategori: success